metacpan/metacpan-cpan-extracted/distros/G/GraphViz2/README.md

             $graph -> add_node(name => 'Three', label => ['Good', 'Bad'], shape => 'record');

-- o Each element in the array defines a field in the record
+- Each element in the array defines a field in the record

     These fields are combined into a single node

-- o Each element is treated as a label
+- Each element is treated as a label
-- o Each label is given a port name (1 ..
-N) of the form "port&lt;$port\_count>"
+- Each label is given a port name (1 ..
+N) of the form "port$port\_count"
-- o Judicious use of '{' and '}' in the label can make this record appear horizontally or vertically, and even nested
+- Judicious use of '{' and '}' in the label can make this record appear horizontally or vertically, and even nested

 ### If it is an arrayref of hashrefs...

-- o The node is forced to be a record
+- The node is forced to be a record

     The actual shape, 'record' or 'Mrecord', can be set globally or locally, as explained just above.

-- o Each element in the array defines a field in the record
+- Each element in the array defines a field in the record
-- o Each element is treated as a hashref with keys 'text' and 'port'
+- Each element is treated as a hashref with keys 'text' and 'port'

     The 'port' key is optional.

-- o The value of the 'text' key is the label
+- The value of the 'text' key is the label
-- o The value of the 'port' key is the port
+- The value of the 'port' key is the port

-    The format is "&lt;$port\_name>".

-- o Judicious use of '{' and '}' in the label can make this record appear horizontally or vertically, and even nested
+- Judicious use of '{' and '}' in the label can make this record appear horizontally or vertically, and even nested

 See scripts/html.labels.\*.pl and scripts/record.\*.pl for sample code.